-At St Peter's I teach undergraduate courses in the period 1640-1832, and the Shakespeare paper.
-In the Faculty, I lecture on Restoration comedy, High and Low Culture, Pope, Swift, Montagu, Behn and Rochester.
-Along with Ros Ballaster, Christine Gerrard, and David Womersley, I have also recently started teaching a third year syndicated option on 'Grub Street', which explores the ephemeral productions of the early eighteenth century alongside more canonical texts.
-I have offered and taught MSt options on Poetry and Politics, and the literature of Grub Street, and am currently co-convening the Mst 1500-1780.
-I have supervised doctoral theses on: celebrity and female actors in the eighteenth century; Defoe and historiography; quotation of Shakespeare in the eighteenth-century novel, and the correspondence of Jacob Tonson.
-I convene the Restoration to Reform seminar, the Faculty's eighteenth-century graduate research seminar, currently held at St Peter's College.
+At St Peter's, I teach undergraduate courses in the period 1640-1832, and the Shakespeare paper.
+In the Faculty, I lecture on Restoration comedy, High and Low Culture, Pope, Swift, Montagu, Behn and Rochester, and the history of reading.
+Along with Ros Ballaster, Christine Gerrard, and David Womersley, I have also taught a third year syndicated option on 'Grub Street', which explores the ephemeral productions of the early eighteenth century alongside more canonical texts.
+I have recently begun teaching an interdisciplinary course on eighteenth century domestic and material culture with Dr Giovanna Vitelli, of the Ashmolean Museum.